chaoss/metrics/activity-metrics/forks.md

 ## 3. Sample Filter and Visualization

 ## 4. Sample Implementation
-### GHTorrent: Number of direct forks for each project that is not itself a fork (does not take into account forks of forks)
+### AUGUR: Number of direct forks for each project that is not itself a fork (does not take into account forks of forks)

 ```SQL
 select base_projects.base_project_id, base_projects.name as base_project_name,